 Ground-penetrating radar or GPR is a technology used for subsurface utility locating, which also uses high-frequency pulses.
-The radio waves are emitted into the ground and facilities deflect the radio wave back up to the operator where the objects will be displayed on the equipment.
-This type of locating equipment is generally used for buried pipes, tanks, manholes, cables and, other buried objects that cannot be located with other more common methods, such as electromagnetic locating.
+The radio waves are emitted into the ground, and facilities deflect the radio wave back up to the operator, where the equipment displays the objects.
+This locating equipment is generally used for buried pipes, tanks, utility holes, cables, and other buried objects that typically cannot be located using ordinary methods, such as electromagnetic locating.
 Operating this type of equipment and understanding the results require experience and extensive training.

 There are some limitations of GPR:

-- Some soils like saline, shale, or clay have high conductivity, which limits the GPR from penetrating the soil.
+- Some soils like saline, shale, or clay have high conductivity, limiting the GPR from penetrating the soil.

 - High-frequency GPR antennas (300-1000+ MHz) can only penetrate a short distance down.

-- A common rule applied when using ground-penetrating radar is that for every foot in-depth, the buried facility must be an inch in diameter.
-For example, a six-foot deep pipe would need to be at least 6” in diameter to locate it via GPR.
+- A common rule applied when using ground-penetrating radar is that the buried facility must be an inch in diameter for every foot in-depth.
+For example, a six-foot deep pipe must be at least 6” in diameter to locate it via GPR.